Introduction

 Communication operations are algebraic effects.
 Sending and receiving messages are abstract operations that handlers implement concretely.
 Programs specify what to communicate.

 Handlers determine how messages are delivered.
-In-memory channels work for testing.
-TCP connections work for deployment.
+In-memory channels serve testing scenarios.
+TCP connections serve deployment scenarios.
 The protocol logic remains unchanged across execution strategies.

-The VM compiles local types to bytecode instructions.
+The protocol machine compiles local types to bytecode instructions.
 It manages scheduling, message buffers, and session lifecycle.
 The concurrency parameter N controls how many coroutines advance per round.
-Per-session traces are invariant over N.

 Lean Verification

-The telltale-lean-bridge crate provides JSON export and import for cross-validation between Rust and Lean.
+The telltale-bridge crate provides JSON export and import for cross-validation between Rust and Lean.
 See Lean Verification for the verification pipeline.

 Document Index